CEED/libCEED/doc/sphinx/source/gettingstarted.md

 These optimization flags are used by all languages (C, C++, Fortran) and this makefile variable can also be set for testing and examples (below).
+Python users can install using

+    pip install libceed

+or in a clone of the repository via ``pip install .``.

 The library attempts to automatically detect support for the AVX instruction set using gcc-style compiler options for the host.